 Richard Bachman will always be quickly linked to Stephen King.
 "Stephen King, writing as Richard Bachman" adorns many of the Bachman books.

 Sam Clemens, though?
 How about Charles Dodgson?
 What about Mary Anne Evans?
-I almost guarantee that even if you have heard of the first one and the second one, you might not know who the third is (well, english majors might, but piff).
+I almost guarantee that even if you have heard of the first one and the second one, you might not know who the third is (well, english majors might).
 And most people don't even know Joseph Conrad's "real name", much less would they be able to spell it (I had to copy and paste from Wikipedia, because all I could remember was that it was Polish: Józef Teodor Konrad Korzeniowski)...I put real in quotes since it is obvious to see where it comes from.
 Heck, most people don't know that Robert Jordan is a fake name, either.

 What were the "Bell Brothers" called?
 Currer, Acton and...an E name.
 We don't even reference the Bells any more.
 We skip them straight for the Brontes.
 George Eliot keeps her masculine name, but the Brontes don't?